-Any notice of motion received that refers to a matter ordinarily dealt with by a Committee of the local authority or Community Board must be referred to that Committee or Board by the Chief Executive.
+Any notice of motion received that refers to a matter ordinarily dealt with by a Community Board must be referred to that Board by the Chief Executive.

-Where notices are referred the proposer of the intended motion, if not a member of that Committee, must have the right to move that motion and have the right of reply, as if a Committee member.
+Where notices are referred the proposer of the intended motion, if not a member of that Community Board, must have the right to move that motion and have the right of reply, as if a Board member.